-He has served on the editorial review boards of a number of social service journals including: Social Service Review: 1999-2017 (U.S.); Journal of Public Child Welfare: 2005--present (U.S.); The British Journal of Social Work: 2000-2019 (U.K.); Child & Family Social Work:1997-present (U.K.); International Journal of Child & Family Welfare:1995-present (Netherlands) ; Children & Youth Services Review: 1979-1994 (U.S.) and Residential Treatment for Children and Youth: 2015-present(U.S.).
+Dr. Whittaker has served on the editorial review boards of a number of U.S. and international social service journals including: Social Service Review: 1999-2017 (U.S.); Journal of Public Child Welfare: 2005--present (U.S.); The British Journal of Social Work: 2000-2019 (U.K.); Child & Family Social Work:1997-present (U.K.); International Journal of Child & Family Welfare:1995-present (Netherlands) ; Children & Youth Services Review: 1979-1994 (U.S.) and Residential Treatment for Children and Youth: 2015-present(U.S.).
 He is a founding member of IAOBER, The International Association for Outcome-Based Evaluation and Research on Family & Children’s Services (Padova, Italy): 2001-2019 and served as an Associated Board member of EUSARF, the European Scientific Association for Residential & Family Care for Children and Adolescents (Groningen, The Netherlands) from 2003-2017.
-Dr. Whittaker is the recipient of Lifetime Achievement Awards from both the Association of Children’s Residential Services (ACRC) in 2011 and The European Scientific Association for Residential and Family Care (EUSARF) in 2018.

 Technology now affords us the opportunity to carry on a sustained conversation between child & family researchers, practitioners and policy makers and conduct cross-national analyses of critical service issues.
 Of particular interest, are the subtle ways in which promising ‘model interventions’ are shaped and altered to fit differing political, socio-cultural and regional contexts.
-Despite our great size and wealth, U.S. child and family policy & practice remains insular in its thinking and much in need of fresh perspectives on how differing societies deal with common service challenges." — Dr. James Whittaker
+Despite our great size and wealth, U.S. child and family policy & practice remains insular in its thinking and is much in need of fresh perspectives on how differing societies deal with common service challenges. –Dr. James Whittaker